Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Hurricanes have been favored by 2.5 points or more five times this season and covered the spread in one of them.

-- Miami's games this year have hit the over on four of nine set point totals (44.4%).
+- Miami's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- Miami is 4-2 against the spread and 4-2 overall in games when it scores more than 27 points.
+- Miami is 4-2 against the spread and 4-2 overall this season when the team puts up more than 27.0 points.

-- When Miami amasses more than 388.8 yards, the team is 4-2 against the spread and 4-2 overall.
+- In games that Miami picks up more than 388.8 yards, the team is 4-2 against the spread and 4-2 overall.

-- This year, the Hurricanes have turned the ball over 14 times, one more than the Seminoles' takeaways (13).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.